sagemath/trac_to_gh/Issue 2286.md

 # Issue 2286: [with patch, needs review] create and document a new "fp_rank" concept

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2286

 Original creator: cwitty